scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Claw.*** *Melee Attack:* 5 AP, 1/3/1/0/0</br>Deals 3 wound dice.
+***Claw.*** *Melee Attack:* 5 AP, 1/3/1/0/0 - Deals 3 wound dice.
 On crit the target is paralyzed for 1 minute.

-***Devour.*** *Maneuver*, *Melee Attack:* 7 AP, 0/4/1/0/0</br>Only usable against paralyzed living creatures with a size of Medium or smaller.
+***Devour.*** *Maneuver*, *Melee Attack:* 7 AP, 0/4/1/0/0 - Only usable against paralyzed living creatures with a size of Medium or smaller.
 Target takes 2 wound dice in damage and are swallowed by the Corpse Beast.
 While they are devoured the Corpse Beasts movement is reduced to 1.
 The creature is incapacitated and at the start of their turn takes a wound in damage and gains a random Lesser Wound.
 After taking 5 or more damage in a single round the Corpse Beast regurgitates the creature leaving them prone in an adjacent tile.
 Only one creature may be Devoured at a time.
 A creature that dies inside a Corpse Beast is regurgitated as a Zombie.
 ___

 #### Zombie Ogre